scottwedge/coding-refresher/notes/interview-experiences/interviews.md

 - second shortest path in graph
 - Link left to right in each level
 - find the kth element in array such that their only factors are prime

+*Asked*

+- Top k frequent words in a given paragraph